wavemaker/docs/learn/react-native/automate-reactnative-apps.md

 npx wdio config
 ```

-During setup, It will ask to choose options for multiple parameters
+During setup, it will ask to choose options for multiple parameters.
-Here are some of the important parameters, you have to choose.
+Here are some of the important parameters you have to choose:

 * Test Framework: Mocha or Jasmine
 * Reporter: spec